 - The Direct Entry Master’s (DEM) program students are inducted to professional nursing by meeting the essential areas of competency defined by AACN Essentials (2021) for entry into practice (Level 1) and the requirements of the State of Wisconsin needed for a nurse entering into professional practice.
 Graduates are eligible to become a Registered Nurse in the State of Wisconsin.
 This curriculum is designed with courses to establish clinical knowledge and to support practice as a leader in the clinical setting.
 Core competencies include provision of care, assessment, clinical practice, identification of quality gaps, utilization of data and information systems, and application and evaluation of evidence to address quality concerns while functioning in an interprofessional team.

-- Expedited Master’s Entry.
-Students take courses to bridge requirements between an Associate degree and a Baccalaureate level practice as a professional nurse.
+- Expedited Master’s Entry (Admission Suspended) Students take courses to bridge requirements between an Associate degree and a Baccalaureate level practice as a professional nurse.
 These courses are offered in the UWM School of Nursing RN to BSN program, which offers the courses via two modes (FLEX or BSN@Home), and students choose their preferred mode of learning.
 Students in this pathway will be admitted as “Special Students” and must achieve a B- or above in all RN to BSN courses and prerequisites to be eligible to apply and enter the MN program.
 Once students have completed the required courses and any prerequisites, they can apply for admission into the MN program.
 Students completing this pathway do not earn a BSN.

-- BSN-MN.
-This is for students that are seeking additional education to prepare themselves for roles in the healthcare system related to educating or leading others.
+- BSN-MN (Admission Suspended) This is for students that are seeking additional education to prepare themselves for roles in the healthcare system related to educating or leading others.
 Specific roles include Professional Development Practitioner, Nurse Educator or Unit Manager.
 Students admitted via this point of entry have a course of study designed to meet the core learning needs of a masters-prepared nurse and then allows for the students to individualize the program by collaborating with the Program Director and Student Affairs to utilize electives to enhance their specific role learning needs.

 Curriculum Overview